 Wisdom teeth refer to the third and last set of molars to emerge, usually sometime in a person’s late teens or early twenties.
 While wisdom teeth can sometimes be beneficial if healthy and well-aligned, they often cause problems if they are misaligned or impacted.
 If wisdom teeth decide to erupt after braces are removed, it can also affect how a retainer fits in the mouth.

 If a person’s wisdom teeth are likely to negatively impact their orthodontic treatment, an orthodontist may recommend that they are removed before the treatment begins.
 If the wisdom teeth erupt properly and do not affect the surrounding teeth, your orthodontist may suggest keeping them.
 In this case, a new retainer can be made to fit your mouth with your newly-emerged wisdom teeth, but many times the same retainers can continue to be used.

 In addition to the eruption of new teeth, changes to the jaw can also prevent a retainer from fitting properly.
 The bones in the face can continue to grow until a person’s late teens or early twenties, although most of the time this has little to no effect on the fit of the retainers.
 If the jaw changes a lot after orthodontic treatment, it could affect the fit of your retainers.
 Retainers are not equipped to control or restrain jaw growth and it may be necessary to have a new retainer made if the one that you have no longer fits properly.
 However, adverse jaw growth is rare and is typically a concern only for patients with asymmetrical jaw growth or excessive lower jaw growth.

-If you notice that your retainer is not fitting properly, don’t hesitate to give us a call at Reddick Orthodontics!
+If you notice that your retainer is not fitting properly, don’t hesitate to give us a call at Melbourne Orthodontics!
 We can help you get your retainer fitting properly again and on the way to a straight and beautiful smile for life!